vedmant/laravel-shortcodes/readme.md

 ### Shared attributes

-YOccasionally, you may need to share a piece of data with all shortcodes that are rendered by your application.
+Occasionally, you may need to share a piece of data with all shortcodes that are rendered by your application.
 You may do so using the shortode facade's `share` method.
 Typically, you should place calls to share in the controller, or within a service provider's boot method.
 ```php
 Shortcodes::share('post', $post);
 ```

-Then you can get share attributes in the shortcode class:
+Then you can get shared attributes in the shortcode class:

 ```php
 $post = $this->shared('post');